fieldtrip/website/faq/source/anat_reslice.md

     - /faq/anat_reslice/
 ---

-# How to change the MRI orientation, the voxel size or the field-of-view?

 The function **[ft_volumereslice](/reference/ft_volumereslice)** allows you to

 1.  align the anatomical MRI or functional volume along the x,y,z axis, i.e. put it right side up